 “I usually teach 12 chapters in one year of Geometry,” he says.
 “In the Common Core, I’ll have six units that cover concepts more comprehensively.”

-But Pack realizes it will be a slow, difficult process before he’s transitioned to the Common Core.
+But Pack realizes the Common Core transition will be slow and difficult.
 He says his school and the district are introducing them gradually, one or two standards at a time.
 And they’re not alone.

 Halfway through the 2011-2012 year, states across the country are still grappling with the transition to the Common Core State Standards.
 The new standards are more rigorous and lessons are much more complex than those of previous standards, and most states do not expect to have them in place until the 2014-15 school year or later, according to a new report by the Center on Education Policy (CEP).